Parameterizing solutions to any Galois embedding problem over Z/p^nZ with elementary p-abelian kernel: Embedding problems over a given

-The results we have presented here are certainly not the only conclusions one can draw, but give an indication of the results one can draw from the parameterization from Theorem \ref{th:parameterization} together with the computed module structures in Propositions \ref{prop:module.structure.char.not.p} and \ref{prop:module.structure.char.p}.
+We wish to emphasize that the results we have presented here are certainly not the only conclusions one can draw, but are chosen simply to give an indication of the wide-sweeping results one can obtain from the parameterization from Theorem \ref{th:main.theorem} together with the computed module structures in Propositions \ref{prop:module.structure.char.not.p} and \ref{prop:module.structure.char.p}.
+For a more detailed look at how these results are related to automatic realizations and realization multiplicities for the groups $H_{p^3}$ and $M_{p^3}$ from Example \ref{ex:hp3.and.mp3}, as well as related groups, see the author's forthcoming collaboration \cite{CMS}.